arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 Before you start this module, make sure you have

-* Configured Git *on your computer*.
+* Configured Git on your computer.
 See [this module](https://education.arcus.chop.edu) to learn how.
-* The ability to edit .txt documents.
-Click [here](https://swcarpentry.github.io/shell-novice/03-create/#create-a-text-file) for an introduction to editing text files using `nano`.

-If you would prefer to work through this module on your own computer, we also have [module on Bash 101](/fill/in/path).
+* The ability to edit plain text `.txt` documents.
+A text editor is different from a word processor (i.e. Microsoft Word or Google Docs), in that text editors create files that consist only of text, no formatting at all.
+Here is a [tutorial on editing text files using `nano`](https://swcarpentry.github.io/shell-novice/03-create/#create-a-text-file).

 **Learning Objectives**